-Larry Hoffman, owner of Dockers Waterside in East Quogue, says when his restaurant opens for its 24rd season on March 15, customers will find some changes.
+Larry Hoffman, owner of in East Quogue says when his restaurant opens for it's 23rd season, customers will find some new delights on the menu.

 "I'll be doing some flavors from our travels," said Hoffman, who is kicking-off the season by hosting a Family and Friends night, starting at 4 p.m. with a prix fixe, three-course dinner for $24.95 along with $5 appetizers and drinks during happy hour.